swcarpentry/shell-novice/episodes/02-filedir.md

 The command to change locations is `cd` followed by a directory name to change our working directory.
-`cd` stands for "change directory", which is a bit misleading: the command doesn't change the directory, it changes the shell's idea of what directory we are in.
+`cd` stands for 'change directory', which is a bit misleading: the command doesn't change the directory, it changes the shell's idea of what directory we are in.